aram-miquel/MDSwift/README.md

 ## Powerful customization

-Besides its [built-in parsing rules](#markdown-syntax-supported), which aims to cover the most common features found in the various flavors of Markdown, you can also customize how Ink performs its parsing through the use of *modifiers*.
+Besides its [built-in parsing rules](#markdown-syntax-supported), which aims to cover the most common features found in the various flavors of Markdown, you can also customize how MDSwift performs its parsing through the use of *modifiers*.

 A modifier is defined using the `Modifier` type, and is associated with a given `Target`, which determines the kind of Markdown fragments that it will be used for.
 For example, here’s how an H3 tag could be added before each code block: